open-ephys/acq-board-docs/source/User-Manual/Acquisition-system-parts.rst

 A complete data acquisition system consists of the following hardware:

-* An acquisition board, which you can either order or build yourself by following the :ref:`buildinstructions` section of this documentation.
+* An Acquisition Board, which you can either order from the `Open Ephys store <https://open-ephys.org/store>`_ or build yourself by following the :ref:`buildinstructions` section of this documentation.

 * USB 3.0 cable